nuodb/nuodb-client/README.rst

 Unpack the tar file, or unzip the zip file into your chosen NuoDB Client package installation directory.

-To use the drivers you may need to configure applications with the appropriate path settings to locate your NuoDB Client package install directory.
+To use the drivers you may need to configure your client applications with the appropriate path settings to locate your NuoDB Client package install directory at runtime.

 Resources
 ---------